daizutabi/ivory/docs/tutorial/core.md

 ## Experiment

 The `Client.create_experiment()` function creates an `Experiment` instance.
-If the `Client` instance has a `tracker`, an experiment of the MLFlow Tracking is also created at the same time if it hasn't existed yet.
+If the `Client` instance has a `tracker`, an experiment of MLFlow Tracking is also created at the same time if it hasn't existed yet.
 By cliking an icon (<i class="far fa-eye-slash" style="font-size:0.8rem; color: #ff8888;"></i>) in the below cell, you can see the log.

 ```python
 experiment = client.create_experiment('torch')  # Read torch.yml as params.
 experiment
 ```

-The ID for this experiment was given by the MLFlow Tracking.
+The ID for this experiment was given by MLFlow Tracking.
 The `Client.create_experiment()` function loads a corresponding YAML file to the first argument from the working directory.

 #File torch.yml {%=/examples/torch.yml%}